bheimbu/annoSnake/docs/source/databases.rst

 .. note::

   Before you can do this, a conda environment (based on *./rules/envs/gtdbtk.yaml*) has to be created by annoSnake.
-Look for following part in the DAG of jobs
+Have a look at your console

   .. code::